 In May of 2012, a diverse group of professionals with a deep commitment to educational equity and social change, met for the first time to discuss their vision for a new charter school in Massachusetts.
 The team was convened by Frank DeVito, a life-long educator.
 For over twenty years Frank has been committed to educational equity as a teacher, school leader, and education consultant.
 He served as the CEO of the Fenix Center for Innovative Schools, a non-profit organization that worked with schools and districts to develop and sustain innovative programs.
 Frank had a dream to create a lab school that could exemplify best practices and serve as a catalyst for systemic changes in public education in MA and beyond.
 He recruited individuals who were invested in diverse MA communities and were involved in innovative professional projects that spanned education, art, technology, science, health/human services, media/communications, and business/finance.

-The Equity Lab Charter School Design Team invested six years to develop and refine our school mission and educational model.
+The Equity Lab Charter School Design Team invested seven years to develop and refine our school mission and educational model.
 The process involved the following phases:

 Phase 1: May 2012 to February 2014.

 The design team conducted a deep dive into the research-based educational practices that led to our desired student outcomes: completion of higher education, economic viability, and commitment to social change.
 The team originally envisioned opening Equity Lab in Lynn, MA.
 We completed a needs assessment of Lynn parents to learn about their educational priorities and aspirations for their children.
 Our school design was informed both by extensive educational research and the needs of Lynn families.Phase 2: March 2014 to January 2016.

 We visited Big Picture Schools (our school support partner) across the country, successful urban schools, and high performing Massachusetts Charter Schools.
 The purpose was to see where elements of our school model had been successfully implemented in cities that served diverse populations.